hschwentner/hschwentner.io/domain-driven-refactorings/tactical/split-active-record-into-aggregate-and-repository.md

 ## Motivation

-An *active record* is a part of a domain model that does two things: (a) it represents a concept from the domain and (b) it manages the storage of that concept.
+An [*Active Record*](https://www.martinfowler.com/eaaCatalog/activeRecord.html) is a part of the domain logic that does two things: (a) it represents a concept from the domain and (b) it manages the storage of that concept.
 This refactoring separates these two responsibilities from each other.

 ## Mechanics